The Long Goodbye: How Lengthy Physical Separation Affects Equitable Distribution in a New York Divorce

 Understanding Equitable Distribution

 New York is an equitable distribution state, meaning that marital property is divided fairly, pursuant to various factors set forth in the Domestic Relations Law.
 An essential principle of equitable distribution is that equitable does not necessarily mean equal.
 As such, one party may be entitled to a greater or lesser distribution of marital property.
-Marital property includes assets and debts accumulated during the marriage, while separate property refers to assets owned individually before the marriage or acquired through inheritance or gift during the marriage.
+Marital property generally includes assets and debts accumulated during the marriage, while separate property typically refers to assets owned individually before the marriage or acquired through inheritance or gift during the marriage.

 Factors that Influence Equitable Distribution